 Gas water heaters are a popular choice thanks to their energy efficiency.
 In addition, in many parts of the country, gas is a relatively low cost fuel.
 Because of that, the experts at ConsumerReports.org say gas models cost about half as much to run compared to conventional electric storage tank water heaters, although they do cost a bit more upfront.
 If you can install a gas line at a decent cost or already have natural gas service in your home, gas water heaters are easy to install and provide significant savings over time.
 Some gas-fired units can also run using propane; while fuel-cost savings might be less depending on the current cost of propane, it still will cost less in most cases than using electricity.

-If you have a family of five or so, we saw some great owner reviews for the Whirlpool 50T12-40DNG (Est. $800), a 50 gallon water heater with a tall profile.
+If you have a family of five or so, we saw some great owner reviews for the Whirlpool 50T12-40DNG (Est. $725), a 50 gallon water heater with a tall profile.
 It is Energy Star Qualified, and with an ER of .67, easily meets all 2015 energy efficiency rules.

 User feedback is on the Whirlpool 50T12-40DNG excellent.
-Though some are originally posted at the manufacturer's web site, you can find almost 290 user reviews at Lowes.com, the primary seller of the Whirlpool 50T12-40DNG, where it earns a rating of 4.6 stars.
-Around 98 percent give it their recommendation.
+Though some are originally posted at the manufacturer's web site, you can find almost 320 user reviews at Lowes.com, the primary seller of the Whirlpool 50T12-40DNG, where it earns a rating of 4.5 stars.
+Around 95 percent give it their recommendation.

-There are nearly 240 reviews of 40-gallon Whirlpool 40T12-40DNG gas water heater at Whirlpool's site, and some of those are also reflected in the nearly 40 reviews we saw at Lowes.com.
-Regardless, satisfaction is high (4.5 stars at WhirlpoolHeaters.com, 4.4stars at Lowes.com).
-Roughly 97 percent of owners weighing in at WhirlpoolHeaters.com recommend this 40-gallon hot water heater, while it gets a thumbs-up from 95 percent of Lowes.com customers.
+There are roughly 340 reviews of 40-gallon Whirlpool 40T12-40DNG gas water heater at Whirlpool's site, and some of those are also reflected in the more than 50 reviews we saw at Lowes.com.
+Regardless, satisfaction is high (4.5 stars at both sites).
+Roughly 97 percent of owners weighing in at WhirlpoolHeaters.com recommend this 40-gallon hot water heater, while it gets a thumbs-up from 91 percent of Lowes.com customers.

 The 40-gallon capacity is fine for families of two to four people.
 The XG40T09HE40U0 has low NOx emissions and is rated for altitudes of up to 10,200 feet.
-Rheem provides an excellent warranty for a lower-priced water heater, at 9 years for parts and two years for labor.
-This water heater is just a touch smaller than the Whirlpool 40T12-40DNG (at 60.25 inches tall and 19.5 inches wide versus 64.25 inches tall and 19.75 inches wide for the Whirlpool), so it might be a better fit if installation space is tight.
+Rheem provides an excellent warranty for a lower-priced water heater: 9 years for parts and two years for labor.
+This water heater is just a touch smaller than the Whirlpool 40T12-40DNG (at 60.25 inches tall and 19.5 inches wide versus 64.25 inches tall and 19.75 inches wide for the Whirlpool 40 gallon model), so it might be a better fit if installation space is tight.